RowlandEnterprises/RowlandEnterprises/README.md

-Hi, I’m Ashton
+Hi, I’m Ashton Rowland
-We are a new proprietary trading firm
+-We are a new proprietary trading firm
-How to reach me ...
+-How to reach me ...
 ashton.rowlandenterprises@gmail.com
 251-270-9715